expo/expo/packages/expo-notifications/README.md

 - 1️⃣ get and set application badge icon number,
 - 📲 fetch a native device push token so you can send push notifications with FCM and APNS,
 - 😎 fetch an Expo push token so you can send push notifications with Expo,
-- 📬 listen to incoming notifications,
+- 📬 listen to incoming notifications in the foreground and background,
 - 👆 listen to interactions with notifications (tapping or dismissing),
 - 🎛 handle notifications when the app is in foreground,
 - 🔕 imperatively dismiss notifications from Notification Center/tray,